buildingSMART/BCF-XML/Documentation/README.md

 ### TopicFileIds

 Parent topic objects specify a list of model files in their `Header.Files` element.
 These files contain an `Id` attribute, which are used to reference a subset of all the topic files for a specific viewpoint.
 To make viewpoints immutable, e.g. in the case of later added topic files, each viewpoint is required to list all their file references.
-Only those files referenced In a viewpoints `TopicFileIds` should be loaded when visualizing the viewpoint.
+Only those files referenced in a viewpoints `TopicFileIds` should be loaded when visualizing the viewpoint.

 ### Components